-Water used for decontaminating and flushing the pipeline shall not be released into the grazed seasonal wetlands until the residual chlorine concentration is determined to be 0.1mg/L or less.
+Water used for decontaminating and flushing the pipeline shall not be released into the grazed seasonal wetlands until the residual chlorine concentration is determined to be 0.5 mg/L or less.
 Holding tanks and/or retention basins shall be located a minimum of 100 feet from any surface waters and shall be removed immediately following pipeline flushing activities.
 No excavation for holding basins shall be allowed.
+All flushing water discharge locations shall be located a minimum of 100 feet from any surface waters.